THE ISSUE OF BLOOD

 Loneliness gripped me.

-“Where is my place?”
+“Where is my place at the table?”

 “Come on in!” they said, showering me with cool water, “Come ON!”